Taking a Greenwich Village food tour is a great way to experience NYC’s thriving Greenwich Village with good food and interesting stories.

 As the sun streamed through the big windows by our table, we ate two different dishes at Pagani.
 First up was cured meat, specifically bresola and speck.
 I especially liked the smokey speck, its flavors enhanced by local herbs and juniper.
 We also enjoyed a fresh, tart lemon pasta after enjoying a brief olive oil tasting.

 We continued the primo course at Otto Enoteca e Pizzeria, nibbling on cheese and charcuterie while we listened to charming stories of eating these same foods in Italy.
 We feasted on salad, bruschetta, Tuscan lentils and apricots with chili.

 Although my favorite dish was the bruschetta made with loads of crunchy, fresh green vegetables, my favorite story involved lentils being lucky for New Years Day in Italy.
 Hey, we can all use a little luck in our lives.

-Pagani is now permanently closed.
+Both Otto Enoteca e Pizzeria and Pagani are now permanently closed.

 Just when I thought I was full, it was time for the best bite of the tour at Lupa Osteria Romana, a popular restaurant that was buzzing on this Saturday afternoon.

 I absolutely loved the gnocchi – little fluffy pillows in a savory sauce of ricotta, sausage and fennel.